anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 ![image](/assets/images/post17/p17-25.png)

-* Payment confirmation should happen quickly & you should be taken back to the `Install Extension` screen with your billing account shown detail shown.
+* Payment confirmation should happen quickly & you should be taken back to the `Install Extension` screen with your billing account detail shown.
 If you have multiple billing accounts, select the one you want to use from the dropdown, then click `Continue`.
 If for some reason you dont see it, just click on the `Upgrade project to continue` option again.

 ![image](/assets/images/post17/p17-26.png)